BirdiePeep/UnityLight2d/README.md

 To use normal maps, use a copy of the "Sprite Lit" material.
 Or create a material with the Bird/Light2D/SpriteLit shader.

+If you have any questions, feel free to e-mail me at chase.grozdina@gmail.com